Know All About Ethanol Blended Petrol (EBP) Programme in India

 - It will be able to reduce dependence on crude oil.

-- Agricultural wastes like crop residues will be in its optimum usage,no waste will be left behind ,therefore it will benefit the farmers as well as environment.
+- Agricultural wastes like crop residues will be in their optimum usage, no waste will be left behind, therefore it will benefit the farmers as well as the environment.

 First-generation or 1G Ethanol are produced from the sugars of sugarcane where as second-generation or 2G Ethanol is produced from agricultural residues like sugarcane straw and bagasse etc.